joppli/framework.php/README.md

 ---

 This documentation is very basic, the framework is developed by me to used by my self.
-If an intrest is shown by others I will extend the documentation.
-Show intrest by dropping me a line on twitter [@ErikLandvall](https://twitter.com/ErikLandvall) or simply star/follow/fork the project.
+If an interest is shown by others I will extend the documentation.
+Show interest by dropping me a line on twitter [@ErikLandvall](https://twitter.com/ErikLandvall) or simply star/follow/fork the project.

-Specific caracter of the framework: the possibility to use a series of dispatchers on each request.
+Specific characteristics of the framework: the possibility to use a series of dispatchers on each request.

 ## Skeleton